Brika

-Briana Alexa (born November 22), commonly known by her stage name Brika, is an American singer and songwriter.
+Briana Alexa Martinez, commonly known by her stage name Brika, is an American singer and songwriter.
 She currently releases music under independent record label Art House Records.
 On February 23, 2015, Brika was included as one of New Music Seminar's 'Artist on the Verge' by "a hand-selected A&R committee comprised [sic] NMS partners, talent scouts, buyers, booking agents, taste-makers and other industry experts", as reported by Billboard.
 Brika's music has circulated Annie Mac's Musical Hot Water Bottle program on BBC Radio 1.